 Moistening the food makes it easier for young kittens to chew and swallow.
 During this time, it is best to take the recommended daily amount of food and split it into several servings.

 Only moisten one of these servings at a time rather than preparing the entire daily amount at once and leaving it out all day for grazing.
 This will help keep the food fresh and encourage your kitten to eat.

-Make sure to add no more than one part water to three parts dry food and use warm (not hot) water.
+Make sure to add no more than one part water to three parts of dry food and use warm (not hot) water.

-The total daily amount of food required to help maintain your kitten’s ideal body condition will vary depending on age, activity and environment so please monitor your kitten’s weight and adjust the food amount accordingly.
+The total daily amount of food required to help maintain your kitten’s ideal body condition will vary depending on age, activity, and environment so please monitor your kitten’s weight and adjust the food amount accordingly.

 Always provide fresh water in a clean container each day and try to monitor the water intake to make sure your kitten is properly hydrated.